RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[RosettaHoles]] - Rapid assessment of protein core packing for structure prediction, design, and validation

+- [[PeptiDerive]] - derives from a given interface the linear stretch that contributes most of the binding energy.

 ##Utilities

 These applications serve mainly to support other Rosetta applications, or to assist in setting up or analyzing Rosetta runs.